drewvecchio/StructuralGT/README.md

 StructuralGT is designed as an easy-to-use python-based application for applying graph theory (GT) analysis to structural networks of a wide variety of material systems.
-This application converts digital images of nano-/micro-/macro-scale structures into a graph theoretical (GT) representation of the structure in the image consisting of nodes and the edges that connect them.
+This application converts digital images of nano-/micro-/macro-scale structures into a GT representation of the structure in the image consisting of nodes and the edges that connect them.
 Fibers (or fiber-like structures) are taken to represent edges, and the location where a fiber branches, or 2 or more fibers intersect are taken to represent nodes.
 The program operates with a graphical user interface (GUI) so that selecting images and processing the graphs are intuitive and